Dynistrios/Koneko_and_Python/README.rst

     pip install -U discord.py

-To install requests for get a reponse json of an api, following this command in your terminal:
+To install requests for get a json response of an api, following this command in your terminal:

 .. code:: sh